 Employment & Labor

-- Represented clients appealing initial determinations denying unemployment benefits as a student attorney working for the Employment Law Clinic University of Minnesota.
+- Represented clients appealing initial determinations denying unemployment benefits as a student attorney working for the Employment Law Clinic at the University of Minnesota Law School.

-- Represented a non-profit organization in various employment matters, revised its employee handbook and advised it on proper exempt classification for employees as a student attorney working for the Employment Law Clinic University of Minnesota.
+- Assisted a non-profit organization with various employment matters, including revising its employee handbook to align with legal requirements and advising it on proper exempt classifications for employees as a student attorney working for the Employment Law Clinic at the University of Minnesota Law School.

-- Assisted individuals serving prison sentences after unconstitutionally obtained convictions seek and obtain judicial review of their convictions.
+- Assisted individuals serving prison sentences for unconstitutionally obtained convictions seek post-conviction relief and obtain judicial review of their convictions.